-We are also responsible for specific actions such as ensuring that there is a procedure in place for handling complaints, approving the school budget and appointing the headteacher.
+We are also responsible for specific actions such as approving the school budget, appointing the headteacher and ensuring that there is a procedure in place for handling complaints.

 The constitution of our governing board is:

-- 7 foundation governors appointed by the Bishop of the Diocese of Leeds, through the Parish Priest and must be a practising Catholic in the Diocese.
-(Usually for church schools or trusts)
+- 7 foundation governors, appointed by the Bishop of Leeds Diocese (usually for church schools or trusts)

-- 2 parent governors drawn from the parents and carers of pupils at the school and are formally elected through a ballot of parents unless the election is uncontested.
+- 2 parent governors, formally elected through a ballot of parents unless the election is uncontested

 - 1 Local Authority (LA) governor recommended by the LA and approved by the governing board